 Select the Undesirable Behaviors

-Your first step is to identify the most undesirable behaviors that you want to change.
+Your first step is to identify the most undesirable behaviour that you want to change.
 This could be anything from throwing trash in toilets to not properly composting.
-When done, you can create appropriate programs or campaigns for each behavior.
+When done, you can create appropriate programs or campaigns for each behaviour, with the goal of fostering effective behaviour change.

-A social marketing campaign needs to focus on end-state behaviors.
-These are actions that will produce the desired sustainable behavior change.
-For example, to reduce litter in your community, your end-state behavior would be to properly dispose of trash.
-Make sure your campaign targets that specific behavior.
+A social marketing campaign needs to focus on end-state behaviours.
+These are actions that will produce the desired sustainable behaviour change.
+For example, to reduce litter in your community, your end-state behaviour would be to properly dispose of trash.
+Make sure your campaign targets that specific behaviour, using targeted CBSM campaigns to achieve meaningful behaviour change.

 Identify Barriers and Benefits